imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-server-support.md

 Microsoft 365 Apps is supported on Windows Server 2019 until October 2025.

+> [!NOTE]
+> In the interest of maintaining security while customers complete their migrations to a supported operating system, Microsoft will continue providing security updates for Microsoft 365 desktop apps running on Windows Server 2019 for a total of three years, ending on October 10, 2028.
+For more information on support after October 2025.

+For more information, see [Windows 10 end of support and Microsoft 365 Apps](windows-10-support.md)

 For end of support dates for Windows Server 2019, see the [Windows Server 2019 lifecycle](/lifecycle/products/windows-server-2019) page.

 For recommendations on other client hosting solutions, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).